ml5js/Intro-ML-Arts-IMA-F21/06_data/README.md

 * [Data Wrangling slides](https://docs.google.com/presentation/d/1dPB75F-BEjhtHour7_b7b4UidKQ6vGIAOibvUlgg4EA/edit)
 * [Feminist Data Set](https://carolinesinders.com/feminist-data-set/) by Caroline Sinders
 * [Gender Shades: How well do IBM, Microsoft, and Face++ AI services guess the gender of a face?](http://gendershades.org/) by Joy Buolamwini and Timnit Gebru
+* Who collected and compiled it?
+    * Why was it collected?
+    * How was it collected?
+    * Describe the data: What are the dimensions?
+What are the variables and their data types?
+    * Is there missing, incorrect, or otherwise problematic data?
+    * For whom is this data accurate or useful?
+What is this data _unrepresentative_ of?
+(Who is missing and left out of the data?)
+    * Knowing what you know now about machine learning, what will a model trained on this data help you do?
+Are there are alternative (non-machine learning) uses of this data?

 ### ml5.js examples
 - [Color Classifer JSON Data](https://editor.p5js.org/ima_ml/sketches/WOLz4pub3)